christinalizx/Minimax_abp_research/README.md

 | 5 | 1.9482190608978271 | 0.28275012969970703|

 As the depth becomes deeper, the runtime difference becomes more significant.
 The table here probably does not display this information at one glance, but it is clear when demonstrated by line charts.

 ![Minimax_runtime]
-Pay attention to the scale of the Y-axis.

 ![ABP_runtime]

+As can be seen from the difference between the scale of Y-axis from each diagram above, the time difference is significant.

 ![Comparison_runtime]

-This illustrates the time complexity of Minimax and ABP respectively.
+This comparison diagram further illustrates the time complexity of Minimax and ABP respectively.

 ## Application
 - What is the algorithm/datastructure used for?